Home

 Titles and Deeds

-A property title gives the holder ownership of land.
-A deed is a legal document used to transfer ownership between individuals.12 If you buy a house, you receive a deed as evidence that the former owner has given you the rights and title to the property.
+Someone who "holds title" to land is the owner of that property and likely took title through a deed.
+A deed is a legal document used to transfer ownership between individuals.10 If you buy a house, you receive a deed as evidence that the former owner has given you the rights and title to the property.

 Easements and Restrictive Covenants